 - Andres Aru, "Kas elu koos emaga vanglas võib olla lapse parimates huvides?"
 (Is living with their mother in a prison in the best interest of the child?), journal Sotsiaaltöö No. 4/2016.

 - The Chancellor of Justice has a special radio broadcast “Law and Justice” in Radio Kuku, which is on-air every Sunday at noon and which re-broadcasts can be heard on Sunday and Wednesday evenings.
 In the 20 November broadcast, the Chancellor of Justice discussed the application of prohibition of ill-treatment in theory and practice with criminologist Jako Salla and the Head of Inspection Visits Department of the Office of the Chancellor of Justice Indrek-Ivar Määrits.
 The radio broadcast was dedicated to the 10th anniversary of OPCAT.
-Listen to the broadcast

 - Radio broadcast "Reporteritund.
 Kontrollkäigud kinnistesse raviasutustesse" ("Reportage hour.
 Inspection visits to closed clinics"), Vikerraadio 25.11.2016.
-Listen to the broadcast.

 - Kristiina Albi, "Receiving an Unaccompanied Minor Immigrant", journal Juridica VI/2015.